 Along with pushing for research funding, Gates, Clinton, and many others lamented the nation’s unwillingness to move ahead and create a firm timetable to limit greenhouse gas emissions, which could help drive a clean energy economy.
 But each held a slightly different vision of how to develop that clean energy marketplace.

 Gates urged development of advanced nuclear energy projects.
 He particularly pushed a company he supports, TerraPower, which is exploring the use of depleted uranium as a fuel.
 Clinton, while urging reduction in greenhouse gas emissions, also supported natural gas and oil development.

 But most of the conference focused on emerging technologies, such as energy storage, electrical grid expansion, and renewable energy.
 It also highlighted some 180 projects funded by ARPA-E in technologies DOE believes are of critical importance to clean energy expansion.
-In all, more than 200 booths demonstrated these technologies, along with others that had been developed with DOE support.
+In all, more than 200 booths displayed these technologies, along with others that had been developed with DOE support.